fabiospampinato/worktank/README.md

 - **Esbuild**: [worktank-esbuild-plugin](https://github.com/fabiospampinato/worktank-esbuild-plugin), the official plugin for Esbuild.
 - **Vite**: [worktank-vite-plugin](https://github.com/fabiospampinato/worktank-vite-plugin), the official plugin for Vite.
-- **WebPack**: [worktank-loader](https://github.com/fabiospampinato/worktank-loader), the official plugin for WebPack, it only works with v1.x.x.

 Read their documentation to learn how to use them, but TL;DR: it's mostly just a matter of adding a couple of lines of configuration for your bundlers.